GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 containing a number of attributes defining the content.
 The `grdedit <grdedit.html>`_ utility program will allow you to edit parts of the header of an existing grid file.
-The attributes listed in Table [tbl:grdheader] are contained within the header record in the order given (except the *z*-array which is not part of the header structure, but makes up the rest of the file).
+The attributes listed in Table :ref:`grdheader <tbl-grdheader>` are contained within the header record in the order given (except the *z*-array which is not part of the header structure, but makes up the rest of the file).
 As this header was designed long before 64-bit architectures became available, the jump